section-engineering-education/engineering-education/content/articles/how-to-perform-logging-for-golang-applications/index.md

 ### Go logging tools diversification

-Go is a pupilar and a very trendy language.
+Go is a popular and very trendy language.
 It has a great ecosystem with many libraries that you can use to build your Go-based applications.
 In this tutorial, we have used the Go log native module.
 However, there are many libraries that you can use to log your application.
 These can be native or third-party libraries.

 You can choose to use the following native logging libraries:

 - fmt - [fmt](https://pkg.go.dev/fmt) can be used to print code executions such as variables, errors, and functions.
 It uses the `fmt.Printf` to print logs in your application, just like the log module.
 - Context - [context](https://docs.newrelic.com/docs/logs/logs-context/configure-logs-context-go/) is a native log management module for Go.
 Check this [guide and get started using context](<https://www.cockroachlabs.com/blog/enriching-log-messages-using-go-contexts/>) to control log messages for your application.

 Apart from these amazing native libraries, the Go ecosystem has different third-party and open-source libraries that you can still choose to use for log management.
 They include:

 - [Zap](https://pkg.go.dev/go.uber.org/zap#section-readme) is a structured and leveled logging package for Go applications.
 Its main core is to produce fast logging middleware by avoiding serialization overheads.
 - [Zerolog](https://github.com/rs/zerolog) provides loggers that have JSON output.
 - [Logrus](https://github.com/sirupsen/logrus) provides structured loggers that are compatible with native/standard libraries such as a log to help you scale logging processes.
 - [Apex/log](https://github.com/sirupsen/logrus) is inspired by Logrus.
 It adds more [handlers](https://pkg.go.dev/github.com/apex/log?utm_source=godoc#Handler) to Logrus to handle log events.
-This [handlers includes](https://github.com/apex/log#handlers) text colored output, JSON handler output, CLI output, level filter handler, etc
+These [handlers includes](https://github.com/apex/log#handlers) colored-text output, JSON handler output, CLI output, level filter handler, etc.

-Chick this guide to [learn and compare](https://blog.logrocket.com/five-structured-logging-packages-for-go/) which of the package features best fits your log structures.
+Check this guide to [learn and compare](https://blog.logrocket.com/five-structured-logging-packages-for-go/) which package features best fit your log structures.

 ### Conclusion

 Logging is a great practice you can implement in your application.
 It gives you ideas of what is happening within your application.
 And in case of errors, it becomes easier to trace them and solve them in time.
 It is advisable only to log information that is meaningful to avoid unnecessary logs.
 Each log should have a level that describes the severity of the error being enclosed.
 This way, you can prioritize logs that can harm your application more and at the right time.

 ---